dmbarbour/wikilon/README.md

         openssl req -new -key wiki.key -out wiki.csr openssl x509 -req -days 365 -in wiki.csr -signkey wiki.key -out wiki.crt

 This creates a key and a self-signed certificate.
-This should result in blaring warnings on your initial visit from a security conscious browser.
-But the connection will be encrypted.
-To obtain a properly signed and verified certificate (and to guard against man-in-the-middle attacks), send the `wiki.csr` file and some money to a certificate authority.
-If you'd rather use plain old HTTP, remove the `wiki.key` and `wiki.crt` files.
+This should result in blaring warnings on your initial visit from any security conscious browser.
+But the connection will at least be encrypted.
+To obtain a properly signed and verified certificate (and to guard against man-in-the-middle attacks), send the `wiki.csr` file and some money to your least untrustworthy certificate authority.
+If you'd rather use plain old HTTP, remove or rename both the `wiki.key` and `wiki.crt` files.

 If TLS is enabled, Wikilon will reject insecure connections.
 If you plan to use port 443 (the default HTTPS port) for Wikilon, you might wish to run a trival separate process on port 80 that will redirect users to the https URL.